Yoga Prop Resources

-Restorative yoga takes lots of props!
-Having the right support for your body makes a huge difference in your rest practice.
+Restorative yoga takes props!
+Having the right support for your body makes a huge difference in your capacity to rest well.
 Below, I‘ve provided some links (and suggestions for alternatives) to get you started.

 *Yoga Teachers – A reminder that current Yoga Alliance Members receive generous membership discounts on retail prices from most companies that sell yoga props and accessories.